 Every installation of PHP comes with default settings which are usually fine for most websites.
 Occasionally, the needs of a website makes it necessary to adjust these PHP settings.
-For example, your site may show errors and not responding as it should.
-In that case, you could create a php.ini (phprc) file to turn on PHP error logging which may help to identify the issue.
+To view any PHP errors or warnings that could result, you can view your error.log file:

 The standard term for a PHP configuration file is php.ini.
 However, DreamHost uses the term "phprc" file instead.
 This acts the same way – only the name is different.
 In this article, only the term phprc is used.

-By default, DreamHost does not log PHP errors, but you can enable PHP error logging through your phprc file.
-Enabling PHP error logging is a simple step that allows easier diagnosis of problems with your website.
+By default, DreamHost logs PHP errors in your domain's error.log file, but you can change the PHP error logging location using a phprc file.
+Changing the location of PHP error logging is a simple step that allows custom access to PHP errors to diagnose problems with your website.